Laith0-0/Laith0-0.github.io/README.md

 # Laith's Portfolio
+##About this page
+This github page is used to showcase my personal growth and progress throughout my cybersecurity journey, in which i'll be documenting my progress and steps taken to complete these projects
 ## Network Monitoring System
 Developed a network monitoring system with Splunk SIEM, Snort IDS/IPS, and PfSense Firewall.
 Enabling real-time traffic analysis and intrusion detection.
 ## Python keylogger